DamianPala/pyrepogen/README.md

 The next step is to run Pyrepogen with path where a repository will be generated:

 ```
-pyrepogen <path where you want to generate repo>
+pyrepogen <path where you want to generate a repo>
 ```

 > Always specify paths with double quotes when you type space - " " in it!